lorpac/amino_acid_network/README.md

 ```
 python analysis.py
 ```
-You will find the results in the `results\` folder.
+You will find the results in the `results/` folder.
 ## Authors

 Lorenza Pacini - [lorpac](https://github.com/lorpac)